tiniPalace/PGP-Verify/README.md

 In the DNM Bible they propose a simple algorithm for verifying that you are on the real site:

 1. Go to the url you want to visit and download its signed mirrors file.
-2. If you don't have the key for the site yet, download the pgp file found on the server and import the key into your keyring.
+2. If you don't have the key for the site yet, download the PGP file found on the server and import the key into your keyring.
 3. Verify that the mirrors file is signed with the key you just imported.

-This algorithm is simple and effective if you trust that the key imported from the pgp file is correct.
-However, if a threat actor should put their own key in the pgp file, and you don't have access to the old key so you have to go through step 2., then this algorithm fails.
+This algorithm is simple and effective if you trust that the key imported from the PGP file is correct.
+However, if a threat actor should put their own key in the PGP file, and you don't have access to the old key so you have to go through step 2., then this algorithm fails.

 To address this problem, the following algorithm, which is presented in a guide by *'dark.direct'*, was proposed

 1. Go to the url you want to visit and download its signed mirrors file.
-2. Go to a **key authority (KA)** and download the pgp file with the key corresponding to the site you want to visit.
+2. Go to a **key authority (KA)** and download the PGP file with the key corresponding to the site you want to visit.
 3. Check that the signature on the mirrors file was produced by the key downloaded from the KA.
 4. Check that the url you want to visit is contained in the mirrors file.